iamai-core/.github/profile/README.md

 ## Company Overview

 iamai-core specializes in building AI companions that learn and grow continuously based on user interactions, offering a truly personalized experience.
 The technology combines high-performance core systems written in C/C++, optional Python for AI agents, game engine plugins and a modern frontend built using JavaScript and React.
 This project allows for seamless integration of text, audio, and visual interfaces to interact with AI assistants.
-Developers can extend functionality through our plugin system, making it easy to add new features or integrate with existing projects.

 ## Key Highlights:
 - Open-Source AI: iamai-core focuses on providing a transparent, open-source framework for AI development.
 - Local, Private Data Processing: All data is processed locally on personal devices, ensuring that user data remains private and secure.
 - Real-Time Data Processing and Neural Networks: The project emphasizes real-time data processing and AI model training using consumer-grade hardware.
 - Cross-Platform Architecture: A robust system capable of running on various devices and operating systems.
+- Dual Design: Powerful tools for developers while maintaining simple apps for everyone else.

 ## How to Contribute:
 1. Fork the repo, make your changes, submit a pull request